pioneer0317/DH110-HANALIM/Assignments/Assignment 06/README.md

 ## Impression Test
 I conducted an impression test to three different participants.

-Quote 1
+Participant 1
 > "It seems like the usability of the product is well made, but something seems to be off.
 I'm not quite sure what it is, but I'm thinking it may be the combination of the color.
 The design feels outdated and old."

-Quote 2
+Participant 2
 > "fresh, warming, new challenge because I haven't seen this color theme in other platform before, decent are the adjectives I can think of by looking at your product"

-Quote 3
 > "One of the suggestions I can make is to make the default fontsize a bit smaller (because there will be an option to adjust the font in the settings).
 If you have time, try different types of fonts?
 It's not too bad right now but I think there could be a better font option."

+Participant 3
+> "I like this color scheme for the login pages, but like for the home page and the other ones i don't like it as much."
+"I think the white and turquoise color will look better"
+> "It kinda reminds me of a forest and some yellow notepad"
+> "The top bar on the home page looks too thick to me"
+> "and maybe the icons on that home page should have the same white-ish color", "the space before "For Students" isn't consistent with the other bubbles", "I'm not sure what is correct, but maybe these should be plural like "applications" or "descriptions". also in the profile page "demographics""
+> "These buttons (upload document buttons on profile page) might be hard to click since they're small and close together. if there's a way to put more space between the buttons that would be good" "Or maybe just put a "add a document" and let them name it as "resume" or "cover letter" or have them click some checkbox saying what it is"

 After talking to various people about my initial high-fidelity prototype, the most important thing I learned is that just because the colors I chose passed the assessibility check doesn't mean that it could be aesthetically pleasing.
 I am most likely going to make a slight change in color selection so that it could look nicer and less outdated.
 I initially thought my font choice would be good, but listening to other people's opinion made me realize this might not be the best choice.
-For an improvement, I will explore more font options and try to find the better font that matches will with my overall theme and design.
+For an improvement, I will explore more font options and try to find the better font that matches will with my overall theme and design as well as apply othe suggestions.

 ## Assessibility (Color-Contrast) Check
 ![sc](1.PNG)